suryachintu/Naive-Bayes/README.md

 <b>Which one to use??</b>

-It completely on input features of the dataset we deal.
+It completely depends on input features of the dataset we deal.
 In our case the dataset is iris dataset.

 We can use Gaussian Naive Bayes because it assumes that features follow a normal distribution.
 Multinomial is used incase of if the features have discreate counts.
 Binomial Naive Bayes is useful if features contain binary values.